MPBART - Multinomial Probit Bayesian Additive Regression Trees: Prior Specification and Posterior Computation

-\subsubsection{The $g_{kj}$ prior}
+\subsubsection{The $T_{kj}$ prior:}

-As in \citep{CGM98, CGM10}, the prior on a single tree $g_{kj}$ is specified in terms of a ``tree-generating stochastic process.''
-The tree generation begins with a trivial initial node followed by splitting of the form $\left\{x < s \right\} $ versus $\left\{x \geq s\right\}$ where $x$ is randomly selected from $x_1, x_2, \ldots, x_p$.
-Each of the $p$ predictors have an equal probability of being selected as the splitting predictor $x$ indicating that this prior specification places equal level of importance to each predictor, analogous to the usual assignment of uniform prior on parameters.
-The level of importance placed on the predictors changes as the prior gets updated in the posterior updating process.
-Let $d_{\eta}$ be the depth (the number of parent nodes) of a terminal node $\eta$.
-The probability that the terminal node is split is given by
+As in \cite{CGM98} and \cite{CGM10}, the prior on a single tree $T_{kj}$ is specified through a ``tree-generating stochastic process'' apriori independent of $\bfSigma$.
+The tree prior consists of {(i)} the probability of splitting a terminal node, {(ii)} the distribution of the splitting variable if the node has to split, and {(iii)} the distribution of the splitting rule given the splitting variable.
+For step {(i)}, the probability that a terminal node $\eta$ splits is given by

-A lower value of $\alpha$, and a higher value of $\beta$ result in a tree with small number of terminal nodes.
-In other words, influence of individual trees in the sum can be controlled by carefully choosing $\alpha$ and $\beta$.
-The values $\alpha = 0.95$, and $\beta = 2$ are taken as default values, but they can also be chosen via cross validation.
-Given a splitting predictor, the splitting value $s$ is taken to be a random sample from discrete uniform distribution of the set of observed values of the selected predictor provided that such a value does not result in an empty partition.
-Note that this prior specification is impartial to importance of the predictors.
-The observed response vector will be utilized while updating the prior as described in Section \ref{subsection:posterior}.
+where $d_{\eta}$ is the depth of the node.
+A small $\gamma$ and a big $\beta$ result in a tree with small number of terminal nodes.
+In other words, influence of individual trees in the sum can be controlled by carefully choosing $\gamma$ and $\beta$.
+For step {(ii)}, the splitting variable is uniformly selected from all possible predictors, representing a prior belief of equal level of importance placed on each predictor.
+For step {(iii)}, given a splitting predictor, the splitting value $s$ is taken to be a random sample from discrete uniform distribution of the set of observed values of the selected predictor, provided that such a value does not result in an empty partition.

-\subsubsection{The $\theta_{kji}|g_{kj}$ Prior}
+\subsubsection{The $\mu_{kjl}|T_{kj}$ Prior:}

-Given a tree $g_{kj}$ with $b$ terminal nodes, the prior distribution on the terminal node parameters is taken to be
+Given a tree $T_{kj}$ with $b_{kj}$ terminal nodes, the prior distribution on the terminal node parameters is taken to be